-And she might use some special gadgets to learn more about your heartbeat such as:
+And they might use some special gadgets to learn more about your heartbeat such as:

 Holter monitor: Your doctor may want you to wear this gadget for a few days while you go about your regular activities.
 It's like a mobile EKG that records data from your heart 24/7.
 It helps your doctor spot signs of an arrhythmia.
 If your AFib symptoms come and go, you may need a different kind of monitor for a longer time.

 Depending on how severe your symptoms are, your doctor may recommend medications, surgery, or even a pacemaker to get and keep your heart in a normal rhythm.

 Medication: Medications are typically the first things doctors try to treat atrial fibrillation.
 Various drugs can help control your heart's rhythm, slow your heart down, and help prevent blood clots that might lead to a stroke.

 Your doctor can give you drugs that will:

 - Slow your heart rate and ease the strength of contractions (beta-blockers and calcium channel blockers)